Toidi357/RidePool/README.md

  except Unauthorized as e:
     return jsonify({"message": e.args[0]})
  ```
- Now the `user` variable has all the information you'll need
+ Now the `user` variable has all the information you'll need \
+ \
+ In the frontend, at the end of every request, there needs to be a check to see if the token is expiring, if it is, call `GET /refresh_token` which will return a new `auth_token`